Bolshialex/capstone-project/README.md

     - From working on making a full-stack project for mid-terms.
 I was able to learn to implement using the react-router-dom to create paths and navigate through different pages.
     - I also had practice fetching data and creating the proper functions to handle those tasks.
     - Sometimes you have to delete everything and start over if it isn't too much work.
 I didn't like my react setup so I switched to vite/react.
 It's not that big of a change but it helps with performance and has other helpful tools.

+### 3. Week Six

+  Date: May 26, 2024

+  Features Added/Updated Since Last Update

+    - Added frontend functionality for some CRUD features.
+These include Create and Delete.
+These are available for employees and customers.
+    - Added some code to allow a page reload without having to constantly log back into your account.
+    - Updated my database for an updated delete functionality.

+  Issues Encountered

+    - On page reload the user would have to log back into the account.
+This is obviously annoying and an example of bad design.
+      - Resolved, Added the authentication to the local storage so that it can be accessible on a page reload.
+    - When deleting an employee that was assigned to a customer SQL gave me a lot of problems because I would need to clear that relationship before deleting.
+      - Resolved, I brought up the problem to a teacher and he mentioned that I can add an is_active variable and on delete, I would change that value.
+        This helped with simplicity and he made a good point of not deleting data from a table just in case that data is needed further down the project.

+  Lessons Learned

+    - Test all areas a user might go to and click.
+Refresh is something the user will use from time to time and it's important to check for errors in that functionality.
+    - Asking for help understanding a problem can go a long way and can help broaden your view on an issue or error you are dealing with.